ibm-cloud-docs/blockchain-sw-213/internal/blockchain_images.md

 ## Supported Fabric versions

 The {{site.data.keyword.blockchainfull_notm}} Docker images are based on Hyperledger Fabric v1.4.6.
-The documentation to install and deploy the images will be updated with the latest version of Fabric used by the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3.
+You can use this documentation to install and deploy the latest version of Fabric used by the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3.

 See the [My Support](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v21x){: external} page for details on what is supported.